1

 Suddenly fresh, everything.

 He needs to finish the piece for the Journal of English and Germanic Philology; he was hoping to have it done by now.
-The question of whether, in the pre-West Saxon period, æ sometimes reverted to – or whether in fact the initial change from to æ, postulated for the West Germanic period, that is to say prior to the Anglo-Saxon settlement of Britain, never in fact took place at all.
+The question of whether, in the pre-West Saxon period, æ sometimes reverted to a – or whether in fact the initial change from a to æ, postulated for the West Germanic period, that is to say prior to the Anglo-Saxon settlement of Britain, never in fact took place at all.
 The principle evidence for the former hypothesis was always the form ‘sle-an’ – if that form could be shown to be anomalous, then the whole venerable thesis would start to look very questionable.
 Hence the importance of his proposed paper, already accepted in principle by the journal, ‘Anomalous Factors in the Form “Sle-an” – Some Suggestions’.

 He had used some of the material, teasingly, in his talk to the UCL symposium last week.
 Quite a stir.
 (The look on Macintyre’s face!)
 Yes, this might be it – the thing he has been looking for, the thing that makes him, in the world of Germanic philology, a household name.
 Something everyone in the field simply has to have read.
 Worldly power.
 So he must take time over it – seclude himself with it for the rest of the summer.
 Stop thinking about his thing all the time.